Mystical Sedona and Its Surrounding Area

 Listen closely and you can hear the songs of Sedona’s many birds.
 The Verde Valley is a riparian area that draws many species.
 A birding guide will put you on your way to identifying them.
 If you are a birder, bring your binoculars.

-Take a four-wheel drive trip through the national forest.
+Take a scenic Pink Jeep four-wheel drive.
 Trips range from those with a Spiritual focus to those designed for photographers.